Rotating Love: The dynamical tides of spinning Newtonian stars: Mode-sum representation

 \section{Mode-sum representation}

 As advertised, we will express the tidal response of the primary star due to the presence of the secondary in terms of the complete basis given by the star's modes of oscillation.
-The strategy is common but, as we need to consider a few subtle points, it still makes sense to tread carefully.
-In fact, in order to establish the logic, and provide useful comparison, it is natural to first consider the non-rotating case.
+The strategy is common but, as we need to explore a number of subtle points, it still makes sense to tread carefully.